 PwC HK also maintains up-to-date reference materials which are accessible by all assurance practice partners and staff.
-These cover audit policy, procedure and methodology, and include a library of local and international accounting, auditing and ethical standards.
+These cover audit guidance, procedures and methodology, and include a library of local and international accounting, auditing and ethical standards.
 To support and keep staff and partners' knowledge up to date, partners and staff receive regular communications on technical and regulatory topics as they arise.
-Support is available to partners and staff on auditing, accounting and regulatory requirements, including access to subject matter experts in specialist industries.
+Support is available to partners and staff on auditing, accounting and regulatory requirements, including access to subject matter experts.